Tor and VPN

 - The entry node, which inevitably knows your IP address

-- The middle node, which prevents the exit node from finding out which entry node you used, and makes it very hard to correlate this information
+- The middle (or relay) node, which prevents the exit node from finding out which entry node you used and makes it very hard to correlate this information

 - The exit node, which knows what site you are connecting to, but does not know who you are

-The three nodes separate your IP address from your destination and enable two individuals to communicate without either party, or any in between, knowing who the other is.
+The three nodes separate your IP address from your destination and enable two individuals to communicate without either party, or any middleman, knowing who the other is.

 Tor is an incredible privacy tool.
-When it comes to achieving anonymity on the Internet, it is currently unbeatable, and may be the only thing that can thwart the surveillance of a well-funded and sophisticated adversary.
+When it comes to achieving anonymity on the internet, it is currently unbeatable, and it may be the only thing that can thwart the surveillance of a well-funded and sophisticated adversary.

-Using a VPN together with Tor is even better and only increases your privacy.
-A VPN can help you gain access to the Tor network while being unable to read your Tor traffic.
+Using Tor over VPN is even better and only increases your privacy.
+Connect to your VPN, then open the Tor Browser to gain access to the Tor network without your ISP being able to identify you as a Tor user.